bhangun/generator-jhipster-flutter/generators/mobx/templates/README.md

 ### NOTES

 In the first generated apps there would error dependancy to this package.

 `import 'package:flutter_gen/gen_l10n/app_localizations.dart';`

 but don't worry, when you run the Flutter apps this package is generated and it should be solved.
+Waht you you have to todo.

+`flutter clean`

+then

+`flutter run`

 ### Clean and remove all generated files